joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/README.md

 python3 -m unittest discover -s tests -v
 ```

 ROM-dependent tests skip when the matching source ROM is absent.
-PyBoy and RGBDS checks
+PyBoy, RGBDS, and Node.js
-also skip when their dependencies are unavailable.
-All automated emulator routes use native
+checks also skip when their dependencies are unavailable.
+The browser parity test uses
+`node` on PATH or an executable path in `SHIREN_NODE`.
+All automated emulator routes use
-PyBoy `.state` fixtures; Mesen is not required.
+native PyBoy `.state` fixtures; Mesen is not required.

 Useful focused checks: